 Indigenous peoples are also overrepresented in the justice system as victims.
 They are four times more likely than non-Aboriginal people to be victims of violent crime, including homicide.

-The Corrections and Conditional Release Act also emphasizes the need to address long-standing challenges related to Aboriginal offenders.
-The Act recognizes the unique circumstances and special needs of Aboriginal offenders and requires the PBC to develop policies and processes which are sensitive to these circumstances and needs.
+The Corrections and Conditional Release Act emphasizes the need to address long-standing challenges related to Aboriginal Indigenous offenders.
+The Act recognizes the unique circumstances and special needs of Aboriginal Indigenous offenders and requires the PBC to develop policies and processes which are sensitive to these circumstances and needs.

-To meet these challenges Board undertakes research production and analysis, awareness-building and community outreach that pertains to Aboriginal, ethnocultural and women offenders in the federal correctional system.
+To meet these challenges the Board undertakes research production and analysis, awareness-building and community outreach that pertains to Indigenous offenders in the federal correctional system.
 These activities impact PBC policy and practice with the goal of improving services provided to these populations.